MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-registry-settings-for-a-function-controller-driver.md

 </tr>
 <tr class="odd">
 <td><strong>Configurations\Default</strong></td>
-<td>This subkey contains values for the default configuration.
-The interfaces in the default configuration are added before the current configuration present when the <strong>IncludeDefaultCfg</strong> value is set under the <strong>HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\USBFN key.</td>
+<td>This is a Microsoft-owned subkey.
+It contains values for the default configuration.
+The interfaces in the default configuration are added before the current configuration present when the <strong>IncludeDefaultCfg</strong> value is set to 1 under the <strong>HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\USBFN key.</td>
 </tr>
 <tr class="even">
 <td><strong>Interfaces</strong></td>